Particularly Dangerous Chemicals

-To buy and use these dangerous substances, an authorisation must be acquired from the SCC.
+To buy and use these dangerous substances, an EPFL authorization must be acquired from the OHS.

-- The request form can be filled completely online via the Authorisation Request.
+- The request form can be filled completely online via the Authorization Request.

-- The professor/lab head approves the request that is then transferred to SCC.
+- The professor/lab head approves the request that is then transferred to OHS.

-- When the SCC has received the request, we contact the requester for a work place visit.
+- When OHS has received the request, we contact the requester for a work place visit.

-- An authorisation is given only when the previous steps have been completed.
+- An authorization is given only when the previous steps have been completed.

-- The user validates the authorisation and the conditions.
+- The user validates the authorization and the conditions.

-- The authorisation is then used to order the substance through the purchasing platform Catalyse.
+- The authorization is then used to order the substance through the purchasing platform Catalyse.